silverark/advent-of-code-2024/README.md

 Each day has its own folder: `day1`, with a `part1` and `part2` inside.

 Run the test `TestProcess` to get the answer for that part of the challenge.

+As part of the AOC rules, I don't include the input data in the repo.